AnnaKotl/theBestCarRentalEver/README.en.md

 Hello, this is Anna Kotlyar, a student at GoIT IT school.

-I have deployed the "Car Rental" project on the GitHub Pages platform, using Create React App.
+I have deployed the "Car Rental" project on the GitHub Pages platform, using Vite.

 Below is a brief description and instructions for working with the application.